 Sir Candido surprisingly, came very early in the morning :), an hour ahead of our schedule.
 We didn’t start right away when he came as I was still double checking the things that we are going to use for the seminar.
 The seminar was held in Tsarina Grand Villas.

 We had a little chat it was then that he mentioned he saw the ad and that got his curiosity and he read and then called the same day.
-He sells fish at a… Continue reading
+He… Continue reading